SwissWoodSolutions/swisswoodsolutions.github.io/Support.md

               </li>
           </ul>
           <hr>
-          <h3>In addition to ETH and Empa, our start-up cooperates with further public and private institutions to carry out R&D projects:
+          <h3>In addition to ETH and Empa, we cooperate with further public and private institutions to carry out R&D projects:
           </h3>
     </div>
 </div>